Josan88/Canvas-to-Storage-Scraper-Sync/README.md

 - Connects to the Canvas LMS API to fetch your courses and files.
 - **Choice of storage**: Save files locally or upload to Google Drive.
+- **Remembers last selection**: Automatically saves your course selection and offers to reuse it next time.
 - Creates a root folder/directory for organization.
 - Creates subfolders for each of your Canvas courses.
 - For each Page in a course, creates a dedicated subfolder named after the Page.